Event Centre:

 attend, as participant or official.

-Make sure you enter by 23:59 on Sunday 1st October (pre-entries
+Make sure you enter by 23:59 on Sunday 28th September.
+Pre-entries

-and entry editing will then automatically close for this event).
-NO LATE ENTRIES
+and entry editing will then automatically close for this event.

-£29 if you are a member of an athletics club that is affiliated to UK Athletics,
+£30 if you are a member of TRA or an athletics club that is affiliated to UK Athletics,

 Under TRA rules, "Affiliation" requires membership of TRA or an athletics club